BroadSoft-Xtended/DeveloperPortalDocs/Hub/FAQ.md

 Contextual data is the data shared between users.
 This data is shown when a user engages in conversation with another user.

-## I can't log in anymore.
+## I can't log into the chrome phone anymore to test my app.

 Please try logging out and logging back in.
 Then try a shutting down all chrome pages and chrome apps after clearing your cache.
-If you are using http://xsp.broadsoftlabs.com, you can try using either xsp1 or xsp2 instead of xsp.
+If you are using http://xsp.broadsoftlabs.com to log into the chrome phone, you can try using either xsp1 or xsp2 instead of xsp.

 If all else fails here, please email us at jodonnell@broadsoft.com to log a ticket.